microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/administrativeunit-post-members.md

 ---
 title: "Add a member"
-description: "Use this API to add a member (user or group) to an administrative unit."
+description: "Use this API to add a member (user, group, device) to an administrative unit."
 author: "DougKirschner"
 ms.localizationpriority: medium
 ms.prod: "directory-management"